COIN OPERATED ARCADE TECHNICAL GAME TIPS

 2. Always replace every rubber ring at the same time.

-3. Rubbers that are known to be older then 1 year need replacement.
+3. Rubber rings that are known to be older then 1 year need replacement.

 Old ball shooter rod cap rubber make great light bulb extraction tools.